Deploy a Model

 Click here to find out how to set up node autoscaling ranges to automatically adjust your infrastructure based on traffic demand.

-• Scale Up Delay — This sets the waiting period (in seconds) before adding resources in response to rising demand.
+- Scale Up Delay — This sets the waiting period (in seconds) before adding replicas in response to rising demand.
+Shorter delays respond faster, but may over-provision.

-• Scale Down Delay — This sets the waiting period (in seconds) before reducing resources after a demand decrease.
+- Scale Down Delay — This sets the waiting period (in seconds) before removing replicas after a demand decrease.
+A longer delay helps avoid unnecessary scale-downs during brief drips in activity.
 Note that your nodepool will only scale down to the minimum number of replica(s) configured.

-After completing the setup, click the Deploy Model button to create the deployment.
-You’ll be redirected to the nodepool page, where your deployed model will be listed.
+Once the deployment is created, you’ll be redirected to the nodepool page, where your deployed model will be listed.
+You can then start using the deployment to run inferences.

 Via the API